SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

   The objective is to gather information in order to have a global overview of data models implemented and used across Europe and leverage this insight to develop a common data model.
 This task is assigned to the Working Group members who will report back to the editors using the channels and collaborative tools defined.

   One important aspect of this step is **source of data quality**.
-This ensured by the requirement that all data comes from authoritative sources.
+This is ensured by the requirement that all data comes from authoritative sources.
 Working Group members are responsible to identify and connect the authorities to the system.

 </details>